UpstageAI/dataverse/README.md

 etl_pipeline = ETLPipeline()
 spark, dataset = etl_pipeline.run(config=ETL_config, verbose=True)
 ```
 ETLPipeline is an object designed to manage the ETL processes.
-By inserting `ETL_config` which is defined in the previous step into ETLpipeline object and calling the `run` method, stacked ETL blocks are sequentially executed.
+By inserting `ETL_config` which is defined in the previous step into ETLpipeline object and calling the `run` method, stacked ETL blocks will execute in the order they were stacked.

 ```python
 # 3. Result file is saved on the save_path